nandabritto/Where_is_Billy/README.md

 * Colours

-Colour squeme was generated using eye dropper plugin, to get one color from logo image, and [mycolor.space](https://mycolor.space/).
+The Colour scheme was generated using eye dropper plugin, to get one colour from the logo image, and [mycolor.space](https://mycolor.space/).

 <p align="center" width="100%">
   <img width="90%" src="assets/images/readme_ screenshots/color_pallete.png">